-Our Reporting to you Required communications What is reported? 🗰 💎 When and where Communications whenever significant judgements are made about threats to objectivity and independence and the appropriateness of safeguards put in place.
+Our Reporting to you Required communications What is reported?
+When and where Communications whenever significant judgements are made about threats to objectivity and independence and the appropriateness of safeguards put in place.
 For public interest entities and listed companies, communication of minimum requirements as detailed in the FRC Revised Ethical Standard 2019: Relationships between EY, the company and senior management, its affiliates and its connected parties Services provided by EY that may reasonably bear on the auditors' objectivity and independence Related safeguards Fees charged by EY analysed into appropriate categories such as statutory audit fees, tax advisory fees, other non-audit service fees A statement of compliance with the Ethical Standard, including any non-EY firms or external experts used in the audit Details of any inconsistencies between the Ethical Standard and Group's policy for the provision of non-audit services, and any apparent breach of that policy Where EY has determined it is appropriate to apply more restrictive rules than permitted under the Ethical Standard The Audit & Governance Committee should also be provided an opportunity to discuss matters affecting auditor independence External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures.
-Draft Audit results report presented at the 21 July 2021 Audit & Governance Committee Consideration of laws and regulations Subject to compliance with applicable regulations, matters involving identified or suspected non-compliance with laws and regulations, other than those which are clearly inconsequential and the implications thereof.
-Instances of suspected non-compliance may also include those that are brought to our attention that are expected to occur imminently or for which there is reason to believe that they may occur Enquiry of the Audit & Governance Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit & Governance Committee may be aware of Draft Audit results report presented at the 21 July 2021 Audit & Governance Committee
+Draft Audit results report presented at the 21 July, 17 November 2021 & 10 May 2023 Audit & Governance Committee meetings Consideration of laws and regulations Subject to compliance with applicable regulations, matters involving identified or suspected non-compliance with laws and regulations, other than those which are clearly inconsequential and the implications thereof.
+Instances of suspected non-compliance may also include those that are brought to our attention that are expected to occur imminently or for which there is reason to believe that they may occur Enquiry of the Audit & Governance Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit & Governance Committee may be aware of Draft Audit results report presented at the 21 July, 17 November 2021 & 10 May 2023 Audit & Governance Committee meetings

-Our Reporting to you Required communications What is reported? 🗰 💡 When and where Significant deficiencies in internal controls identified during the audit Significant deficiencies in internal controls identified during the audit.
-Draft Audit results report presented at the 21 July 2021 Audit & Governance Committee Written representations we are requesting from management and/or those charged with governance Written representations we are requesting from management and/or those charged with governance Draft Audit results report presented at the 21 July 2021 Audit & Governance Committee Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Draft Audit results report presented at the 21 July 2021 Audit & Governance Committee Auditors report Key audit matters that we will include in our auditor's report Any circumstances identified that affect the form and content of our auditor's report Draft Audit results report presented at the 21 July 2021 Audit & Governance Committee
+Our Reporting to you Required communications What is reported?
+When and where Significant deficiencies in internal controls identified during the audit ► Significant deficiencies in internal controls identified during the audit.
+Draft Audit results report presented at the 21 July 2021, 17 November 2021 & 10 May 2023 Audit & Governance Committee meetings Written representations we are requesting from management and/or those charged with governance ► Written representations we are requesting from management and/or those charged with governance Draft Audit results report presented at the 21 July, 17 November 2021 & 10 May 2023 Audit & Governance Committee meetings Material inconsistencies or misstatements of fact identified in other information which management has refused to revise ► Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Draft Audit results report presented at the 21 July, 17 November 2021 & 10 May 2023 Audit & Governance Committee meetings Auditors report Key audit matters that we will include in our auditor's report Any circumstances identified that affect the form and content of our auditor's report Draft Audit results report presented at the 21 July, 17 November 2021 & 10 May 2023 Audit & Governance Committee meetings

-🕒 Appendix D
+Appendix D